-Before the pandemic hit in 2020, many employees that worked from home were women.
+Before the recent health crisis, many employees that worked from home in the United States were women.
 This was often the only way that they could juggle home life with children and still work.
 However, remote working would sometimes come at a cost and even added to the stress women felt who worked from home.
 With remote working now increasing for both men and women, is it easier for men on average?
 Is flexible working bad for women and how can we make it better?

 Creating A Work And Homelife Balance

 One of the easy traps that remote workers fall into is not having a work and home life balance.
 Because they are online to the office at home, there is a temptation to work longer hours to get things done than you would in an office.